ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-07-12-swift-essentials-loops-closures-and-more-part-2.md

 We create a function called `registerNewUser` with two parameters.
 The first one is the `name` and the second one is a `closure` that expect a parameter of type `String` and without return represented with `Void` keyword.

 ### Shorthand Syntax for Trailing Closures
 Swift provides a shorthand syntax for trailing closures when the closure is the last argument and it has only a single expression.
-We can omit the `return` keyword and the `in` keyword.
+We can just omit the closure parameter declaration and embed it at the trailing.
 I'll consider the same `registerNewUser` function showed previously, and I'll embed the `greet` closure using the shorthand syntax.

 ```swift